ceph/cephmetrics/INSTALL.md

 same file from a curl request.
 5. The "at a glance" dashboard has some singlestat panels for host counts of OSD's and RGW's.
 These values can be wrong - the query needs some work!
+6. SELINUX may block the write_graphite plugin writing outbound on port 2003